-Hương Ngô is an artist and educator, born in Hong Kong, of Vietnamese and Chinese origin, raised in North Carolina, and based in Paris and New York.
+Hương Ngô is an interdisciplinary artist, born in Hong Kong and based in the US and France.